Skip to main content

 sudo apt dist-upgrade

-In the terminal execute bellow commands:
+In the terminal execute below commands:

 • Copy the setup_ROSbot_for_gg.sh file to your ROSbot and run it as root: